eBekdemir/todo-list/README.md

 ## Usage
 Register a new user or log in with your credentials.
 Create new tasks and manage your to-do list efficiently.
-Use the interface to mark tasks as complete or delete them.
-Running Tests
-To ensure the application works correctly, run the following command:

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.